 The Special Automobile Insurance Policy (SAIP)

-New Jersey’s dollar-a-day insurance, or the Special Automobile Insurance Policy (SAIP), is a state-run program that offers low-cost car insurance to New Jersey drivers who have Medicaid with hospitalization benefits.
+$1-a-day car insurance NJ, or the Special Automobile Insurance Policy (SAIP), is a state-run program that offers low-cost car insurance to New Jersey drivers who have Medicaid with hospitalization benefits.
 SAIP policies are commonly referred to as “dollar-a-day insurance” because the policies cost about $1 per day.

 Dollar-a-day insurance is cheaper than traditional car insurance through a private insurer, but SAIP policies offer limited coverage and don’t meet New Jersey’s minimum car insurance requirements.
-Here is what’s included in a SAIP policy:
+Here is what’s included in an SAIP policy:

 This type of insurance does not include collision or comprehensive insurance, which covers damage to your vehicle.
 More importantly, it does not include liability coverage, which means if you cause an accident and damage someone else’s vehicle or property, you are responsible for paying for the repairs out of pocket.